WebAssembly/function-references/document/core/appendix/properties.rst

 * Let :math:`t^\ast` be the concatenation of all :math:`t_i` in order.

+.. todo:: need to convert t_i to syntactic

 * Let :math:`C'` be the same :ref:`context <context>` as :math:`C`, but with the :ref:`value types <syntax-valtype>` :math:`t^\ast` prepended to the |CLOCALS| vector.

 * Then the frame is valid with :ref:`frame context <frame-context>` :math:`C'`.